SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 ## How to update Capability Attribute using the SDK

-In the SDK, we provide below APIs for a device to update's it's Capability Attribute up-to-date.
+In the SDK, we provide the following APIs for a device to update its Capability Attribute.

 ```c
 IOT_EVENT *st_cap_create_attr(IOT_CAP_HANDLE *cap_handle, const char *attribute, iot_cap_val_t *value, const char *unit,